Energy-as-a-Service: An Intelligent Business Strategy

-“Companies need to manage all this complexity with scalable, holistic solutions that can keep pace with change while making them greener, more efficient and more nimble.
-And they need to do it without breaking the bank.
-Only one way offers these benefits: energy-as-a-service.”1 Instead of investing capital in large equipment upgrades and technology that will change, EaaS companies are providing their services for a consistent monthly cost.
-Constant monitoring and management helps businesses stay up to date with the newest software and technology and to continually improve their energy systems over time.
+“Companies need to manage all this complexity with scalable, holistic solutions that can keep pace with change while becoming greener, more efficient, and more nimble.
+They need to do it without breaking the bank.
+Only one way offers these benefits: energy-as-a-service.”1 Instead of investing capital in large equipment upgrades and technology that will change, EaaS companies are providing their services for a consistent monthly payment.
+Constant monitoring and management helps businesses stay current with the newest technology and continually improve their energy systems.

 Steven Avadek, director and global head of sustainability for Citi Realty Services at Citigroup, spoke about EaaS at the 2017 Environmental Leader Conference.
 “This is a completely different way of looking at energy,” Avadek told Energy Manager Today.
 “A lot of firms could take advantage of this.
 They may not be the large manufacturers with large fixed sites, but firms that want to engage, be green, and don’t know how.”2